 My Approach to Therapy

 I hope that this section provides you answers to commonly asked questions that may provide a bit more clarity on me, and my approach to therapy, as a starting point for deciding if you would like to reach out for a consultation to work with me.
-Ultimately, you decide what’s right for you and I am honored to be a part of the beautiful stories of my clients.

 My work is rooted in systemic therapy, where we honor the intricate web of relationships, identities, and cultural forces that shape who we are.
 I am trained as a marriage and family therapist with a lens that considers not only the internal world, but the systems—past and present—that surround us.